nfriedly/nfriedly.com/src/documents/projects/0015-sociable-labs.html.md

 I set up automated unit testing of the front-end code with Jasmine and jasmine-node. as well as code quality and complexity checks with JSHint and js-complexity-viz.

 I've also written a fair amount of Java code for our Jetty / RESTEasy / PostgreSQL back-end.

-Later on, when Sociable Labs merged with Viral Ninjas, I began working on their node.js / AngularJS application as well.